Domino-Blockchain/domichain/docs/src/getstarted/local.md

 ### Set your new wallet as default

-With your new file system wallet created, you must tell the Solana CLI to use this wallet to deploy and take ownership of your on chain program:
+With your new file system wallet created, you must tell the Domichain CLI to use this wallet to deploy and take ownership of your on chain program:

 ```bash
 solana config set -k ~/.config/solana/id.json